 Include a NON-REFUNDABLE Application Fee of $50.00 for International graduate students – bank check or money order – drawn on a U.S. Bank and made payable to the University of Bridgeport.
 DO NOT SEND CASH.
 Your application will NOT be processed without the application fee.

 2. Submit Academic Credentials

 For Graduate/Post-Graduate Applicants seeking Master or Doctorate degrees

 Submit OFFICIAL/notarized/certified/or attested copies of ALL ORIGINAL post-secondary school (university/college) records with a proof of graduation, if available.
 This includes official/notarized/certified/or attested mark sheets, academic transcripts, final examination results, diplomas, and degree certificates from every college or university attended showing course work, grades, number of course hours, and conferral of bachelor’s degree if available.
-Indian Applicants should submit their CONSOLIDATED mark sheets and academic transcripts if available.
+Applicants from India should submit their CONSOLIDATED mark sheets and academic transcripts if available.

 For Applicants who have not yet received their Bachelor degree certificate/diploma